natstpt/Makrukthai-Board-Recognition/README.md

 - `extractimages` :  Directory for storage The pieces on the board image for using template matching.
 - `testimages` : Directory for storage The pieces on the board image where you want to detected.

+## Contributing

+Contributions are welcome!
+If you have any ideas or suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 I would like to express our gratitude to the following resources: